 Right underneath the kitchen window is a nice flower bed we made with those chunky bricks stacked up three high.
 It is to be planted with hostas and many colors of impatiens this summer, and I think it will be a very beautiful display on the shady side of the house; so lovely, in fact, that I'd like to set up a couple of comfy outdoor chairs and a table back there in the grassy part and sit there and drink some iced tea while reading something pleasant.

 That thought is the ONLY thing that got me through this day, the day on which I have just heard from the National Weather Service that we here in central Indiana can shortly be expecting a brand spankin' new winter storm.......

-Wednesday with Donna Hay: Asian Greens with Oyster Sauce - My 120th recipe with the Wednesday with Donna Hay group is Asian Greens with Oyster Sauce, was chosen for the group by Gaye, and is found in Donna Hay's cook...
+Wednesday with Donna Hay: Fried Rice - My 127th recipe with the Wednesday with Donna Hay group is Fried Rice, was chosen for the group by Margaret, and is found in Donna Hay's cookbook Modern Clas...

 3 hours ago